Dre Campbell Farm

 3. Soap and Water

-Use the solution to mist your plants thoroughly.
-The soapy water will kill whiteflies.
-Spray in the evening and repeat every few days until the insect infestation is gone entirely.
+Spray in the evening and repeat the process every few days until the insect infestation is completely gone.

 4. Sticky Traps